sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 You should see those resources being re-instated, as defined in your Gitea repository.

 `Ensure the application is working again before moving on`

+> Note: If you restarted or recreated the VM, you will need to bounce (or restart) the vote-app pods so they can re-connect.

 ## Implement Rollback